Non-Fiction

 Architecture in Words: Theatre, Language and the Sensuous Space of Architecture

-Exploring the role of theatre and fiction in defining character in architecture, Louise Pelletier examines how fiction can help restore architecture’s communicative dimension.
+By exploring the role of theatre and fiction in defining character in 18th century architecture, Louise Pelletier examines how fiction can help restore architecture’s communicative dimension.

 Architectural Representation and the Perspective Hinge